ooni/spec/test-descriptions/ooni-mobile-app.md

 Interested in collecting evidence of Internet censorship?
 Curious about the speed and performance of the network that you are using?

-By running the tests in this app, you will examine the following:
+By running ooniprobe's tests, you will examine the following:

 * Blocking of websites